 Food donations are desperately needed!
-Many children rely on their school for two meals a day and even more adults are now out of work, as bars and restaurants close.
+Many children rely on their school for two meals a day and even more adults are now out of work.
 Lighthouse is accepting food donations at our offices in Pontiac and Clarkston.

 Click the button below to learn more about what food is needed most!

-Volunteers are needed to help delivery food boxes to families in need!
+Volunteers are needed to help with a variety of projects, including home deliveries, food distributions, packing boxes, and more!
 Lighthouse is taking extreme precautions to ensure the safety of all volunteers.

 Register to volunteer at the link below.

 Lighthouse is committed to providing assistance to our neighbors in need throughout the COVID-19 crisis, but we need your help.